ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
-    - time to fix the ugly pixel cracks!
-        - white single-pixel lines between sprites at some offsets, likely do to pixel snapping
-            - Outset sprites a half pixel (what's apixel at different scales?)
-            - need to outset in the vertex shader, but we will need an extra field on each vertex to clarify the "direction" to outset e.g. (-1,-1) for top left.
-VS can determine how "far" to extrude based on view matrix. - Will likely need to pass context size?

-        - steps:
-            - DONE: add outset vector to sprite::rendering::Vertex
-            - DONE: Add framebuffer width/height to camera uniforms
-                - is projection width/height seem to actually pixels?
-Need to test when in doubled pixels display
-            - outset each by 0.25 / width|height since clip space is -1 -> 1, and half pixel is 0.5 / 2 across clip

 TODO:
     - We need the fade in, fade out animation.
 Best way to di it is via postprocessing shader.